Uterus: Surgery

-A hysterectomy is the surgical removal of the uterus, which may be carried out for a number of reasons including the ridding of tumours both benign and malignant.
+A hysterectomy is the surgical removal of the uterus, which may be carried out for several reasons, including the ridding of tumours, both benign and malignant.
 A complete hysterectomy involves the removal of the body, fundus, and cervix of the uterus.
 A partial hysterectomy may just involve the removal of the uterine body while leaving the cervix intact.
 It is the most commonly performed gynecological surgical procedure.

 Transplants

-Uterus transplantations have been successfully carried out in a number of countries.
+Uterus transplantation has been successfully carried out in a number of countries.
 The transplant is intended to be temporary – recipients will have to undergo a hysterectomy after one or two successful pregnancies.
 This is done to avoid the need to take immunosuppressive drugs for life with a consequent increased risk of infection.

-The procedure remains the last resort: it is as of 2023, a relatively new and somewhat experimental procedure, performed only by certain specialist surgeons in select centres, it is expensive and unlikely to be covered by insurance, and it involves risk of infection and organ rejection.
+The procedure remains the last resort: it is, as of 2023, a relatively new and somewhat experimental procedure, performed only by certain specialist surgeons in select centres, it is expensive and unlikely to be covered by insurance, and it involves risk of infection and organ rejection.
 Some ethics specialists consider the risks to a live donor too great, and some find the entire procedure ethically questionable, especially since the transplant is not a life-saving procedure.

 Other animals

 Most animals that lay eggs, such as birds and reptiles, including most ovoviviparous species, have an oviduct instead of a uterus.
 However, recent research into the biology of the viviparous (not merely ovoviviparous) skink Trachylepis ivensi has revealed development of a very close analogue to eutherian mammalian placental development.

 In monotremes, mammals which lay eggs, namely the platypus and the echidnas, either the term uterus or oviduct is used to describe the same organ, but the egg does not develop a placenta within the mother and thus does not receive further nourishment after formation and fertilization.

-Marsupials have two uteri, each of which connect to a lateral vagina and both use a third, middle "vagina", which functions as the birth canal.
+Marsupials have two uteri, each of which connects to a lateral vagina, and both use a third, middle "vagina", which functions as the birth canal.
 Marsupial embryos form a choriovitelline placenta (which can be thought of as something between a monotreme egg and a "true" placenta), in which the egg's yolk sac supplies a large part of the embryo's nutrition but also attaches to the uterine wall and takes nutrients from the mother's bloodstream.
 However, bandicoots also have a rudimentary chorioallantoic placenta, similar to those of placentals.

 The fetus usually develops fully in placentals and only partially in marsupials including kangaroos and opossums.
 In marsupials, the uterus forms as a duplex organ of two uteri.
-In monotremes such as the platypus, the uterus is duplex and rather than nurturing the embryo, secretes the shell around the egg.
+In monotremes such as the platypus, the uterus is duplex and, rather than nurturing the embryo, secretes the shell around the egg.
 It is essentially identical with the shell gland of birds and reptiles, with which the uterus is homologous.

-In mammals, the four main forms of the uterus are: duplex, bipartite, bicornuate and simplex.
+In mammals, the four main forms of the uterus are: duplex, bipartite, bicornuate, and simplex.